Capuchin Poor Clares: History

-Maria Laurenza Longo had built a hospital and house that cared for prostitutes.
+Maria Lorenza Longo had built a hospital and house that cared for prostitutes.
 The first community of nuns was formed in 1538, organised by priests from the Theatine order.
 (The Theatines had been formed fourteen years earlier.)
 This new body was soon organised not by the Theatines but by the Order of Friars Minor Capuchin, usually known as Capuchins.
 The Capuchin Poor Clares follow the original ideals of St. Francis of Assisi and St. Clare of Assisi.
 The Capuchin Poor Clares are a cloistered community of contemplative religious sisters.
 Longo wanted to re-establish the original concepts of religious simplicity, selfless poverty and the austerity of St. Francis of Assisi and St. Clare of Assisi set by Matteo da Bascio when he founded the order of the Capuchin friars.
 Longo's new order took the same habit design as the men.
 Like the friars, the nuns wear a simple brown tunic knotted with a cord at the waist and a short cape.
 The only addition for nuns was a wimple and a black veil.